andrewauclair/ModernDocking/Writerside/topics/Dockable-Interface.md

 # Dockable Interface

-The `Dockable` interface is required to be implemented by the application on any component it wishes to dock.
+The `Dockable` interface is required to be implemented by any component that will be dockable.

 Typically, this interface is implemented by a class that extends from `JPanel`.

 The `Dockable` interface has a minimum subset of methods that must be implemented by the application and a set of methods that are optional.